mikolajwichrowski/capsaicin-events-py/readme.md

-# Capsacin events sharp
+# Capsacin events py

-This project is a proof of concept for the effectiveness of C# in a given use case.
+This project is a proof of concept for the effectiveness of Python in a given use case.
-The application is made with the .Net framework, uses EF and sqlite.
+The application is made with the Django, DRF and sqlite.
 Authentication is simple and not safe for production, but serves it's purpose for this given usecase.

 ## Use case